dib-lab/zaok/future-thoughts.rst

 Future thoughts
 ===============

 On the scientific side, khmer's future will be driven by research needs.
-(I think it's clear more publications and theory are needed, though.)
+(I think it's clear more theory is needed, though.)

 On the software engineering/community/maintenance side: